HCPF's Call To Action

 Below you will find ways to help HCPF stop the disinterment of the individuals and families buried in Hillside Cemetery, as well as save the cemetery from development.
 HCPF also has a section that explains our interpretation of the disinterment plan, and what that will mean for the lives within Hillside Cemetery.
 Please take a second to fill out our petition, and if you are a family member we would like to hear from you.
 Both of these items can be found at the bottom of this page.

-Please also Check our Facebook page at www.facebook.com/HillsideCemeteryVolunteers for continuous updates.
+Check out our Facebook page for continuous updates https://www.facebook.com/HillsideCemeteryVolunteers/:

 HCPF not only wants to save the history of Hillside Cemetery, it wants to support all existing family members that have ties to the individuals and families within the cemetery.
 We want to hear from you!
 We want to hear your stories, and your disapproval of what the current cemetery authority is trying do with disinterment and eventual development of the land our ancestors rest on.
 Please stand and fight with us!